0SimoneSerra0/QML_Serial_Oscilloscope/README.md

 # QML_Serial_Oscilloscope
 A completely open source project of a **serial plotter**, resembling the appearence of an oscilloscope, made using QML together with C++.
-This program plot the real time data recived from a serial port on a graph.
+This program plot real time data recived from serial ports on a graph.
 It can be usefull if is needed a controllable way to analyze information took by an external source, like a microcontroller.
 <br>
 <br>
 <br>